parsimonhi/animCJK/README.md

 For instance, using Anki card editor, select "Recto" field of a card's note, then click on the "hamburger" icon, select the menu that allows to modify the HTML and paste the content of any AnimCJK svg file representing a character anywhere in the HTML code.

+### Heisig

+In theory, all kanji of the Heisig RTK are in svgsJa.

+Most primitives are also in svgsJa, but some may be in other folders.

+Primitives that are also kana are in svgsJaKana.

+Primitives that look as a simplified Chinese character are in svgsZhHans.

+Primitives that are also a bopomofo character are in svgsZhHansZoo.

+Primitives that may not have a corresponding character in Unicode code charts are in svgsJaZoo.

+A correspondance table between primitive names and AnimCJK svg files can be found in samples/_csv/heisig-animCJK-primitives.csv.

+See also https://parsimonhi.github.io/animCJK/samples/heisig.html sample page.

 ### Other usages

 Several samples are provided to show how to use AnimCJK.